amushtaev/gatsby-starter-netlify-cms/src/pages/blog/facebook-ad-account-disabled-two-major-solutions.md

 <figure class="wp-block-video aligncenter"><video controls autoplay="autoplay" loop="loop" width="640" height="360"src="https://video.softcube.com/media/3f8d56313730fd78343bb1f10b876fcd.mp4"></video></figure>

 After you do that, don’t forget to try <a href="https://softcube.com">the AI-powered Softcube platform</a> to save your efforts and budget while producing high-quality video ads.

+The platform offers a rich collection of pre-made and verified video ad content you can use to significantly reduce the chances of your ad account being blocked by Facebook.

 <style>
 @media screen and (max-width: 780px){